Doublevil/scbspeedrun/levels/CORE/CORE4.md

   **Notes**
   - The first section is ridiculously hard.
 Just look at the gamepad inputs.
-  - The dash at the end is safe though, you could absolutely incorporate it into a safer strat.
+  - The voltage at the end is safe though, you could absolutely incorporate it into a safer strat.
 </details>

 ---